luchanos/here_i_am/README_ENG.md

 </p>

 <p>
-If you're come to that page, you may be interested in some information about me)
+If you're come to that page, you may be interested in some information about me:
 </p>

 # Content